 A work culture survey will focus on how the staff perceives an organization’s ethics, beliefs, values, rules, ability to judge right and wrong, and act accordingly.

-Engagement questionnaires are designed and answered from an ‘I’ point of view.
-It relates to their day-to-day experiences, assignments, motivation, commitment to work, etc.
+Engagement questionnaires focus on employees’ day-to-day experiences, assignments, motivation, commitment to work, etc.

-Work culture studies are more ‘we’ focussed.
-It delves into values and shared beliefs that guide the behavior and thinking of the entire organization.
-It determines how well the staff knows and is committed to the company’s values.
+Work culture studies delve into values and shared beliefs that guide the behavior and thinking of the entire organization.

 Workplace culture surveys look at practices, internal structures, technologies, etc. that impact behavior and employee expectations.
-Questions regarding aspects such as vision, mission, innovation, leadership style, management effectiveness, teamwork, and conflict management are covered.
+Questions cover vision, mission, innovation, leadership style, management effectiveness, teamwork, and conflict management.